 The quarterly Tax Information Bulletin (TIB) includes articles on the application of law to specific types of transactions, announcements about new and revised publications, and other articles of interest.
-You can find current and archived TIBs on our website at www.boe.ca.gov/news/tibcont.htm.
-Sign up for our BOE updates email list and receive notification when the latest issue of the TIB has been posted to our website.
+You can find current and archived TIBs on the CDTFA website.
+Sign up for CDTFA updates email list and receive notification when the latest issue of the TIB has been posted to the CDTFA website.